vpidev/t-sql-styleguide/README.md

         - Update
         - Delete
         - Get_By_<descriptor> - secondary key as main sproc parameter
-        - Get_By_Key -primary key is the main sproc paramenter
+        - Get_By_Key -primary key is the main sproc parameter
         - List - return full list of items, common with lookup tables

 ###### [Style [S011](#style-s011)]